 We wanted to share the stories of the Syrians who were leaving their home, but as we’ve come to find out, we were telling a story that sadly is more universal, and whose narratives continue to remain relevant.

 Today we find ourselves in a similar position to help.
 That’s why we’re trying to raise $10,000 to help the folks fleeing the fighting in Ukraine by donating proceeds from the sale of 200 copies of our book.
 Darkroom, where I work, will match our donations, so every dollar you spend counts towards two going to the IRC.

-A ten-week journey through the crisis at its peak.
-Learn about the diaspora from an eye-level perspective.
+A ten-week journey through the Syrian Refugee Crisis at its peak.
+Learn about the diaspora from a first-hand, eye-level Syrian perspective.

 Writer & Producer, Los Angeles